JohnsonL111/quartz/content/about/experience.md

 ## Volunteer/Leadership Experience

 > **Technical Project Lead/Lead Dev @ SFU Blueprint** (May 2024 - Present) <br> **Tech Stack: Next.js, Typescript, GraphQL/Apollo, faustjs, Supabase, Storybook, Headless Wordpress** <br>
 > • Tech Lead for a team of devs and designers working on developing a new mobile-first website for Reel Youth from 0->1.
-This website's content is integrated with a new from ground-up headless wordpress CMS to help RY easily manage marketing, programs, films, and other content to display to visitors.
+This website's content is integrated with a new from ground-up headless wordpress CMS w/ 15+ custom post types based on NPO needs to help RY easily manage marketing, programs, films, and other content to display to visitors.
 Reel Youth is an NPO that offers grassroots film making programs for underpriviledged youth.<br>
 • <a href="https://reelyouth-demo.xyz/" target="_blank" rel="noopener noreferrer">https://reelyouth-demo.xyz/</a>

 <details>